Research & References

 2) The enzyme kinetics and redox properties of diverse wild-type and mutant glutaredoxins, peroxiredoxins, flavoenzymes and the artemisinin-susceptibility factor kelch13 from P. falciparum are also compared in vitro to identify structure-function relationships and mechanistic principles (DFG grants DE 1431/19-1 and DE 1431/20-1 since 2023).

-3) Protein-protein interactions of mitochondrial protein import machineries are studied by quantitative mass spectrometry in collaboration with Michael Schroda and Timo Mühlhaus (BioComp since 2022).
+3) Protein-protein interactions within mitochondrial protein import machineries are studied by quantitative mass spectrometry in collaboration with Michael Schroda and Timo Mühlhaus (BioComp since 2022).

 4) The relevance of redox processes for parasite development and the mode of action of antimalarial drugs are analyzed in collaboration with Michael Lanzer and the Parasitology Unit in Heidelberg as well as the DFG-funded graduate school RTG 2737 (Stressistance since 2022).